Staying healthy after air travel – 12 travel tips for avoiding germs

 - Although planes seem to fly pretty full these days, if there is somebody coughing or sneezing within three rows, take a look around for an empty seat and move if at all possible.

-- In a quest to make more money and speed turn-arounds at airports, cleaning crews do a mad dash.
-Do NOT assume the armrest, screen, tray table or anything else you may touch has been wiped down.
-Take antibacterial wipes and do it yourself.
+- In a quest to make more money and speed turn-arounds at airports, cleaning crews do the best they can, but it may not be good enough, even in this age of COVID.
+Do NOT assume the armrest, screen, tray table or anything else you may touch has been sanitized properly.
+Take santizing wipes and do it yourself.

 - Try to avoid touching other surfaces like even the seat backs everyone handles on their way up and down the aisles, or ANYTHING in or near a bathroom.